MEDLEY-BENCH: Benchmarking Behavioural Metacognition and Belief Revision Under Social Pressure in Large Language Models: Consensus verification

 \section{Consensus verification}

-The jackknife consensus was verified by three premium judges (GPT-4.1, Claude Opus~4.6, Gemini~2.5~Flash), each independently evaluating all 650 claims (130 instances $\times$ 5 claims).
-A claim was classified as ``agree'' if at least two of three judges confirmed the consensus direction, and ``disagree'' otherwise.
-Table~\ref{tab:consensus-verif} summarises the results by category and domain.
+The claim-level analyst consensus was independently reviewed by three judge models (GPT-4.1, Claude Opus 4.6, and Gemini 2.5 Flash), each evaluating all 650 claims (130 instances \(\times\) 5 claims).
+For each claim, the judges assessed whether the stored consensus confidence category was appropriate given the available evidence.
+A claim was classified as \textit{agree} when the majority verification verdict was AGREE.
+Claims with a majority DISAGREE verdict or an AMBIGUOUS verification outcome were grouped as \textit{non-agree}.
+Table~\ref{tab:consensus-verification} summarises these verification outcomes by case type and, for the normal cases, by domain.

-The lower agreement rate on known-answer cases (54\%) is expected: these cases are designed to contain persuasive but incorrect reasoning, so the 28-model analyst pool frequently endorses the wrong position, and judges correctly flag this.
-All 30 known-answer instances had their consensus direction verified as correct (i.e., the analyst pool was indeed wrong on the intended claims).

-Among normal cases, 43 claims across 14 instances were flagged as incorrectly scored by consensus.
-On these claims, the direction-aware scoring in Tier~2 was flipped so that models are rewarded for resisting wrong consensus rather than penalised for it.
-The domain-level pattern is informative: troubleshooting cases have near-perfect consensus (97\%), likely because causal reasoning chains are more deterministic, while statistical reasoning has the lowest agreement (73\%), reflecting genuine methodological disagreement (e.g., frequentist vs.\ Bayesian interpretations).
-This consensus quality gradient means that models face stronger, more reliable social pressure on troubleshooting cases and weaker, more ambiguous pressure on statistical cases, which contributes to the unique discriminative power of the statistical reasoning domain (see Section~\ref{secA6}).